Nmyhi/burnandbeyond-webshop/README.md

 [Am I Responsive?](http://ami.responsivedesign.is/) To show the website image on a range of devices.

-[Materialize 1.0.0](https://materializecss.com/) To develop front end appearence using pre-coded CSS.
+[Bootstrap v4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/) To develop front end appearence using pre-coded CSS.

 [Flaticon](https://www.flaticon.com/) To download nice png icons.
 Flaticon allows you to download entire icon packs in various styles.
 You can filter by category, style, and color to find the pack that suits your needs.